Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 With the above request, we have created a User with two permissions: `ADMIN` and `USER`.
 We can combine all three permissions.

-Let’s now proceed to create two more users, but with different single permissions: `USER` and `DEVELOPER`.
-If we try to create a user with permissions that we have’t defined in our DTO enum Permissions, we will get an error:
+Let's now proceed to create two more users, but with different single permissions: `USER` and `DEVELOPER`.
+If we try to create a user with permissions that we have't defined in our DTO enum Permissions, we will get an error:

 ```http
 HTTP/1.1 400 Bad Request